I worked as a Software Engineer in the pyjimmy team.

 Nonetheless, it can be very difficult to estimate the impact of the modification of a parameter.

-To visualize the impact of such modification on all our simulations and documents, I implement Github Actions workflows that displays a report with all the modifications to all our documents and simulations.
+To visualize the impact of such modification on all our simulations and documents, I implemented Github Actions workflows that displayed a report with all the modifications to all our documents and simulations.

 - alerting them that the document